There are now 3 possible online modes for units:

 The project is a capstone experience in which students integrate and apply knowledge and skills acquired in earlier units to a substantial real-world design challenge relevant to their discipline (mainly focusing on underground mining).
 Students work in teams, typically with four to six members, and are supervised by an academic and/or industry mentor.
 Teams are responsible for managing their project as well as reporting against milestones and preparing the necessary design documentation.
 The academic objectives of the project are to lead students through a systematic engineering design and synthesis process and to better prepare them for professional practice as engineers.
 The focus of this unit is on teamwork skills and the design process.
 Even though no field trip is scheduled in this unit, some industry experts in the relevant fields are invited to provide engineering discussions that will be helpful in the decision-making process for the project.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) test; (2) reports; and (3) presentations.
+Indicative assessments in this unit are as follows: (1) interim report and presentation ; (2) final project presentation; and (3) final project report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - enrolment in

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.